tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Why such a guide

+I've used Utopia to redesign this website and ran into enough roadblocks to make me want to save other people some of these frustrations.

-It took me several hours to get a grip on all the concepts and figure out a way how to actually work with them.
+It took me several hours to get a grip on Utopia.
+I didn't time it, but learning the concept and then figuring out a way how to actually use them in my project -- that caused me .

 Once I went through the resources, understood the concepts, got to know the Figma plugins and experimented with a few implementations -- once I did all that, it wasn't too hard.
 "Now that I'm here and I've built a rocket, it doesn't seem like rocket science!"

 I yearned for a practical start-to-finish guide like this when I was getting into Utopia.
 If this saves someone a bit of time, even if just by bringing my favourite Utopia resources together on a single page, I would be pretty happy.